GuazzaroniLab/ppuCOG/README.md

 The COG database provides functional protein annotations based on groups conserved across multiple genomes ([Tatusov, 1997](https://www.science.org/doi/10.1126/science.278.5338.631)).
 COGs are useful in larger genomic studies, and the database has been greatly expanded over the next decades

-This repository provides a handy way or accessing the most recent version of the COG annotations ([COG 2024](https://www.ncbi.nlm.nih.gov/research/cog/)), and provides a pre-formatted table for one of the model organisms I used in my PhD, _Pseudomonas putida_ KT2440, as a plain text table.
+This repository provides a handy way or accessing the most recent version of the COG annotations ([COG 2024](https://www.ncbi.nlm.nih.gov/research/cog/)), and provides a pre-formatted table for the model organism _Pseudomonas putida_ KT2440 as a plain text table.

 ## Repository structure